Betrayed by Your Brother, Your Cousin, or Your Parent: What a Business Litigation Attorney Sees

 “You peel back the onion, and it’s not just about someone took this amount of money, allegedly.
 It’s, ‘mom loved you more than me, or dad loved you more than me.’”

 Family businesses are a much bigger part of the economy than most people realize.
 Research updated in 2021 counted 32.4 million family businesses in the United States, and together they employ 83.3 million people, which is 59% of the private workforce.
+Most writing about family businesses covers succession and taxes, and almost none of it covers what happens when someone you trusted betrayed you in business.

 A family business betrayal and a partnership betrayal differ in one important way: where the trust came from.

-“I trust my brother, I trust my sister, I trust my uncle,” is how he described his clients’ starting point.
 Then comes the discovery, sometimes years later, that a million dollars is missing.
 He described what follows as shock and grief: “How did my family member steal money out of my pocket and my other sibling’s pocket?”

 “You went to war with your sibling or business partner or best friend, and you’re not going to go grab drinks and grab dinner after.
 So it’s like a loss of a relationship.”